itsmehere/CS50AI/LectureNotes/Week6_Language.md

 A contiguous sequence of _n_ items from a sample of text.

-- Unigram: A continuos sequence of 1 item from a sample of text - _n_ = 1.
+- Unigram: A continuous sequence of 1 item from a sample of text - _n_ = 1.
-- Bigram: A continuos sequence of 2 items from a sample of text - _n_ = 2.
+- Bigram: A continuous sequence of 2 items from a sample of text - _n_ = 2.
-- Trigram: A continuos sequence of 3 items from a sample of text - _n_ = 3.
+- Trigram: A continuous sequence of 3 items from a sample of text - _n_ = 3.
 - Character _n_-gram: A contiguous sequence of _n_ characters form a sample text.
 - Word _n_-gram - A contiguous sequence of _n_ words form a sample text.